Find Affordable College Courses

 49 Yearly Graduations

 Texas A&M University - College Station is the 8th most popular school in the nation for students seeking a master's degree in health services administration.
 Each year, around 70,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-During the 2020-2021 academic year, 49 people received their master's degree in health services administration from Texas A&M College Station.
-About 78% of this group were women, and 47% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,003 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 49 people received their master's degree in health services administration from Texas A&M College Station.
+Of these students, 79% were women and 51% were members of underrepresented racial-ethnic groups.

 #9